Decoding Khloé Kardashian's Dating History And List Of Boyfriends

 View this post on Instagram

-Khloé’s tryst with another NBA star James Harden began in July 2015, a relationship tested by the strains of her commitment to Lamar Odom’s health recovery after a drug overdose.
+Khloé’s tryst with another NBA star, this time James Harden, began in July 2015, a relationship tested by the strains of her commitment to Lamar Odom’s health recovery after a drug overdose.

 Despite their best efforts, the couple parted ways in February 2016, illustrating the challenges of balancing love and family obligations.